christopherritter/Encoding-Liminal-Space/Table-of-Contents.md

 - 1.1 What This System Is (and What It Is Not)
 - 1.2 The Dual Character of This Manual
-- 1.3 How to Use the Practitioner Log
+- 1.3 How to Use the Documentation Instrument
 - 1.4 Your Local Setup: Documenting Your Territory
 - 1.5 Confirming Operational Readiness

 *Register: Liminal-Technical Exposition with Protocol Specification*

+**Summary:**
+This chapter configures **The Documentation Instrument** for the practitioner, establishing both technical foundation and metaphysical mediation.
+You document the **Territory** through the **Structured Dialogue Protocol (SDP)**.
 This opening chapter establishes the conceptual and practical foundation.
 You will understand that this manual is both technical guide and threshold meditation.
 You will begin documenting your setup and intention.

 ---